Abel-Breaker/Opengl-VideoGame/README.md

 # OpenGL Game Proyect

 Hi!
 This is my first big proyect and repository on GitHub.
-I am learning the basics of C++ and graphic computing, so I decided to make this proyect.
+I am learning the basics of C++ and graphic computing, so I decided to make this OpenGL 4.0 proyect.
 I would really appreciate any opinions or advice as I am new to this.

 ![](https://github.com/Abel-Breaker/Opengl-VideoGame/blob/master/GamePhoto.png)